What is an ETL Pipeline? - Definition & Meaning

 Non-idempotent runs duplicate rows on restart or leave half-loaded tables in the warehouse.
 Source schemas change without a contract (schema drift) and silently break nightly jobs, causing dashboards to show incorrect numbers for weeks.
 Locally tested transformations fail in production due to timezone differences, character encoding, or locale settings.
 Bad records vanish without a dead-letter queue, making data loss invisible.
 Everything goes to reporting as raw ELT with untested ad-hoc SQL, so every department reports different revenue figures.
 Lineage is undocumented, so nobody knows which dashboards break when upstream changes are made.
 Pipelines are built without freshness alerting, so stakeholders work with stale data for days without realizing it.

-The same expertise you're reading about, we put to work for clients.
+The same expertise you are reading about, we put to work for clients across Europe.

 Data engineering designs and builds the pipelines and infrastructure that transform raw data into actionable insights for analytics and AI applications.